BettercareHealth/bettercare/README.md

 *	Aspect ratios: 4:3 (portrait or landscape), a closer ratio, or square.
 Images at wider ratios (e.g. 16:9) than 4:3 make layout more difficult.
 *	Therefore, maximum height is 150mm.
 (That's very slightly less than a 4:3 height:width ratio.)

-On SVG sizes
-:	Different SVG editors treat image size differently.
+Using Illustrator?
+Different SVG editors treat image size differently.
 For instance, a 2-inch-wide image in Illustrator will appear 1.6 inches wide in Prince and Inkscape.
 Why?
 Because when creating the SVG's XML, Illustrator includes its dimensions in pixels, and *assumes a 72dpi resolution*, where Prince and Inkscape follow the W3C SVG spec and assume 90dpi.
 As a result, images coming out of Illustrator always appear 80% of their intended size.
 So, if you're creating images in Illustrator, set your image sizes to 125% of what you intend to appear in the book.
 That means:

 *	default width 115mm × 125% = 143.75mm
 *	max height (at 4:3) = 190mm

 ##### Resolution